haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/mtf_entities/mtf_fixture.md

 ## Create new fixture {#mtf_fixture_create}

-Let's imagine that we want to create new fixture to test our {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}Widget{% endglossarytooltip %} module.
+Let's imagine that we want to create new fixture to test our {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}小工具{% endglossarytooltip %} module.

 Magento has a tool, `generateFixtureXml.php,`, to automatically generate fixture with parameters indicated in arguments.
 It is located in `<magento2_root_dir>/dev/tests/functional/utils`.